Battle of Wanat: Further actions

-In July 2009, U.S. Senator James Webb asked the U.S. DoD Inspector General to formally examine the battle and the U.S. Army's investigation into the event.
-In his request, Webb cited an unreleased report from the Army's Combat Studies Institute by a contractor, Douglas Cubbison, that criticized how senior Army leaders in Afghanistan, especially Ostlund and Preysler, acted before the assault at Wanat.
+In July 2009, US Senator James Webb asked the US DoD Inspector General to formally examine the battle and the U.S. Army's investigation into the event.
+In his request, Webb cited an unreleased report from the Army's Combat Studies Institute (CSI) by a contractor, Douglas Cubbison, that criticized how senior Army leaders in Afghanistan, especially Ostlund and Preysler, acted before the assault at Wanat.
 According to that report, soldiers at the Wanat base were critically short of basic necessities such as water and sandbags and had complained repeatedly, to no avail, that their base was in a precarious position.
-Cubbison had written the report at the request of Lieutenant General William B. Caldwell IV, commander of the United States Army Combined Arms Center.
-Cubbison wrote that a few days before the battle, on July 4, a U.S. Army helicopter mistakenly attacked and killed 17 civilians, including all of the doctors and nurses at a local clinic, infuriating local Afghans.
+Cubbison had written the report at the request of Lieutenant general William B. Caldwell IV, commander of the United States Army Combined Arms Center.
+Cubbison wrote that a few days before the battle, on July 4, a US Army helicopter mistakenly attacked and killed 17 civilians, including all of the doctors and nurses at a local clinic, infuriating local Afghans.
 Platoon leader Brostrom and company commander Captain Matthew Myer told their commanders that they expected a retaliatory attack and asked for extra surveillance.
 Brostrom's father, retired Army Colonel David.
 P. Brostrom, alerted Webb's office to the Army historian's report and became a vocal critic of the chain of command.
 Said Brostrom, "After I read the report, I was sick to my stomach."

-Letters of reprimand were issued to Colonel Charles Preysler, Lieutenant Colonel William Ostlund and Captain Myer for "... failing to properly prepare defenses ..." at Wanat, Pentagon officials said March 12.
+Letters of reprimand were issued to Colonel Charles Preysler, Lieutenant colonel William Ostlund and Captain Myer for "... failing to properly prepare defenses ..." at Wanat, Pentagon officials said March 12.

 That same month, Myer was awarded the Silver Star for his actions during the battle of Wanat.